 - Intended Learning outcomes

-The intended learning outcomes (ILOs) do not have to form a part of the agreement between PhD candidate and supervisor, and can be filled in by the PhD candidate alone.
+The intended learning outcomes (ILOs) are not part of the agreement between PhD candidate and supervisor, and can be filled in by the PhD candidate alone.

 The collective labor agreements (CAO) for the Dutch universities and AMR personnel require such an agreement to be compiled for all PhD candidates.